-I can explain the difference between a passive bystander and an active.
+I can explain the difference between a passive bystander and an active give reasons why some people think it's a lot more than this.

 I can explain why emotional needs are as important as physical needs and what might happen if a person doesn't get their emotional needs met.